googlemaps/js-samples/README.md

 1. `npm test` Test outputs.
 1. (Optional) `npm run lint` Fix lint issues with `npm run format`
 1. (Optional) `npm run test:playwright:playground:update-snapshots` Update snapshots.
 This uses an custom env var to only to only update screenshots that differ from the previous ones (Playwright only supports `none`, `all`, or `missing`).
 To update all screenshots, use `npm run test:playwright:playground:update-snapshots -- --update-snapshots`.
+It's possible to target a single sample by using `-g <sample-name>`.

 ### Run